smilgies/scilab/indexGIXS-3B/README-3B.md

 In case you're interested: the example image "Nanocube Superlattice.tif" shows a rhombohedral structure found for a superlattice formed by PbSe nanocubes.
 (See J.J.
 Choi et al., Nano Lett.
 12, 4791–4798 (2012). https://doi.org/10.1021/nl3026289)

-### A detailed description of the program can be found at
+### A detailed description of the program can be found in open access at

 "indexGIXS – software for visualizing and interactive indexing of grazing-incidence scattering data", J. Appl.
 Cryst.
 2026, 59, 960-967;
 https://doi.org/10.1107/S1600576726002608